Ragura/dinkcreference/docs/functions/initfont.md

 | *.otf     | <VersionInfo dink="all">File name</versioninfo>                           |
 | *.fon     | <VersionInfo dink="all">Font name</versioninfo>                    |
 | *.ttc     | <VersionInfo dink="all">Font name</versioninfo>    |

+Sticking to the above should get fonts to work most of the time.
+It seems that Different versions of the Dink engine refuses to accept certain fonts though.